nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Get the enemy class to spawn and define its special properties~
 * ~Be able to make the enemy class die to bullets~
 * ~Have the enemy class move to the player block by block at a fixed speed~
-* Have the enemy attack when it's close
+* ~Have the enemy attack when it's close~
-* Establish a RECURSIVE spawning of the zombies around the screen
+* ~Establish a RECURSIVE spawning of the zombies around the screen~
-* Make sure user's can't move and/or obstruct gameplay when dead
+* ~Make sure user's can't move and/or obstruct gameplay when dead~
+* Have zombie img change directions when moving.
+* Do the same for the player img
+* Start creating the box/defense crate class.

 *Side note - Have zombies fade in on the border of the screen???*
 *Idea for recursive spawning: t(n) = t(n-1) x (3/2), where n is the number of the wave and t(n) is how many enemies spawn...*